pwittchen/wittchen.io/source/_posts/air-quality-monitoring-script-for-argos-linux-and-bitbar-macos.md

 echo "CAQI: $CAQI ($MSG)"
 ```

+Please note, script above was created for API v.
+1. If you're interested in the latest version of the script, have a look at https://github.com/pwittchen/airly.sh repository.

 It works fine on Linux.
 The only requirement is to install [jq](https://stedolan.github.io/jq/).
 For macOS, I needed to change `jq` to `/usr/local/bin/jq` to make it work.
 I gathered information about air quality level from this website: [https://www.airqualitynow.eu/pl/about_indices_definition.php](https://www.airqualitynow.eu/pl/about_indices_definition.php) [PL].
 Of course, we need to replace `API_KEY` with our api key, which we can get from [https://developer.airly.eu/](https://developer.airly.eu/) website as well as `YOUR_LATITUDE` and `YOUR_LONGITUDE` with coordinates of our location.
 It can be static location in our city.
 We can get them e.g. from Google Maps.

 As a result, we have beautiful text in our top panel: